 THE ROLE OF THE STRATEGIC PLANNER.

-The role or job description of the head of strategic planning, the strategist, or a strategy department.
+The role or job description of a strategist, the head of strategic planning, or a strategy department.

 By Ruth Tearle.

 The head of strategic planning has the role of planning and facilitating the organization's strategy formulation or review session.
-Once the corporate strategy has been developed, the strategist then ensures that SBUs or divisions develop and implement strategic plans aligned to the organizational strategy.
+Once the organizational strategy has been developed, the strategist then ensures that SBUs or divisions develop and implement strategic plans to support the organizational strategy.

 Strategic planners, strategists or strategy departments play a number of roles to facilitate the strategy process in their organizaitons.
 The job description of a strategist or strategic planner usually has a number of the following roles.